RCD Mallorca are back in La Liga for the first time since their relegation in the 2012/13 season.

 Mallorca’s achievements, low-key though they are, shouldn’t be played down.
 But they do pale in comparison to some of the trophies picked up by players who have passed through the club in recent years.

-To mark their promotion back to the big time, we’ve had a look at 12 players you probably didn’t realise played for Mallorca once upon a time.
+We’ve had a look at 12 players you probably didn’t realise played for Mallorca once upon a time.

 Mallorca appearances: 165